YoYoFreakCJ/C4D-CreateControllers/README.md

 For each selected object this creates a new Null at the root level.
 Each selected object receives a constraint tag set to Transform.
 Each Null shape is set to Sphere, the display and icon colors are set to white.

+# Installation
+Create a new script in the Script Manager in Cinema 4D.
+Paste the contents of CreateControllers.py into the script and save it.
+Then use it as you see fit (like making it a clickable icon on your layout).

 # Customization
 You can customize the script to your likings: